-3. We have a small car (4 cylinder), 2 sedans (6 and 8 cylinders) and a commercial vehicle what would be the best option, should I buy jump starters for different starters for different cars?
+3. We have a small car (4 cylinders), 2 sedans (6 and 8 cylinders) and a commercial vehicle what would be the best option, should I buy jump starters for different cars?

 It is absolutely true that not all jump starters are capable of starting a vehicle with a battery that is completely dead as the power will flow into the dead battery AND to the starter motor, that is why it is harder to start a car with a battery that is completely dead – the dead battery will simply absorb more of the power.
 This is another reason to get the jump starter that has the highest cold cranking amp rating, this gives it the best possibility of starting the vehicle with a dead battery.

-6. What cautions I should take when using the jump starter?
+6. What cautions I should take when using a car battery jump starter?

-Read the manual first to make sure you follow the recommended way of using that particular model/type.
-As a rule of thumb, when using the car jump starter, connect the positive lead first, then the negative lead.
+Read the manual first to make sure you follow the recommended way of using that particular model/type of the battery jumper.
+As a rule of thumb, when using the car battery jump starter, connect the positive lead first, then the negative lead.
 Make sure you are connecting correct leads to the corresponding terminals ( “+” and “-” signs and/or colors – red cable is usually “+” and black “-“) Some more advanced units have an on/off switch.
 These are better because the cables can be connected and then the switch turned on.
 This prevents sparking when connecting the cables.
 You can also refer to our article with tips for using a jump starter

-A high CCA battery rating is especially important for starting in a cold weather.
-Generally, you do not need a jumpstarter with the same rating as the battery.
+A high CCA battery rating is especially important for starting in cold weather.
+Generally, you do not need a battery jumper box with the same rating as the battery.
 A lower rating is usually acceptable.

 The two batteries are interconnected so it does not matter that much which one you use.
-When jump starting just connect to either battery.
+When jump-starting the car, just connect to either battery.
 Again, CCA can be lower than the sum of the batteries.
-In case both of your batteries are completely flat, you might want to try to diconnect one as completely flat bateries do make it more difficult for jump starters to work, especially in cold weather.
-Can read more about it in our Peak amps vs cranking amps article.
+In case both of your car batteries are completely flat, you might want to try to disconnect one as completely flat batteries do make it more difficult for jump starters to work, especially in cold weather.
+You can read more about it in our Peak amps vs cranking amps article.

-9. If I am buying a car jump starter that can jump start the largest of my vehicles, does that mean need to buy one that has so sort of overload limiter to prevent damage the batteries of the other, smaller cars?
+9. If I am buying a car battery jump starter that can jump-start the largest of my vehicles, does that mean I need to buy one that has some sort of overload limiter to prevent damage the batteries of the other, smaller cars?

 During the start, the vehicle will only pull as much power as needed from the jump starter battery.
-There is zero chance of overloading and damaging the vehicles electrical systems so don’t worry.
+There is zero chance of the jumper box overloading and damaging the vehicle’s electrical systems so don’t worry.

-10. How to recognize one that can jump start even dead battery and a jump starter which can NOT jump start a vehicle with dead battery?
+10. How to recognize one that can jump-start even dead battery and a jump starter which can NOT jump start a vehicle with a dead battery?

-The higher the Cold cranking apms rating, the better the chance of actually starting a vehicle with a dead battery.
-A car jump starter with 500 cold cranking amps should be able to start just about any vehicle with a dead battery.
+The higher the Cold-cranking amps rating, the better the chance of actually starting a vehicle with a dead battery.
+A car jump starter with 500 cold-cranking amps should be able to start just about any vehicle with a dead battery.